kennyzha/Discord_RPG/README.md

 ```

 ```
-!fight @name - Fights the person on the serve that is mentioned.
+!fight @name - Fights the person on the server that is mentioned.
 ```

 ```